spectrocloud/librarium/docs/docs-content/vm-management/vm-management.md

 Palette VM Orchestrator provides various methods to quickly deploy VMs from out-of-the-box templates or from your organization's templates.
 To learn more about using and creating templates, review [Deploy VM From a Template](create-manage-vm/standard-vm-operations/deploy-vm-from-template.md) and [Create a VM Template](create-manage-vm/create-vm-template.md).

-While you can import template disks from external locations at VM deployment time, this approach is generally pretty slow.
-To learn about leveraging the `DataVolume` resource to import template disks once and create lightning-fast clones at VM deployment time, review [Using DataVolumes for disk templates](create-manage-vm/using-datavolumes.md).
+While you can import template disks from external locations at VM deployment time, this approach is not efficient.
+To learn about leveraging the `DataVolume` resource to import template disks once and create clones at VM deployment time, review the [Create disk templates](create-manage-vm/using-datavolumes.md) tutorial.

 Palette VM Orchestrator provides various methods to quickly deploy VMs from out-of-the-box templates or from your organization's templates.
 To learn more about using and creating templates, review